 The DNMS helps heal childhood trauma and attachment wounds by meeting the needs of wounded child parts to help them get unstuck from the past.
 It starts with mobilizing a team of loving internal Resources.
 The Resources join the therapist in providing all the emotional support, compassion, empathy, and radical acceptance wounded parts needed in childhood but didn’t get.
 They’re gently given all the information they need to come out of the past and into the safety of the present moment.
 As more and more wounded parts heal, unwanted behaviors, beliefs, emotions, and urges diminish.
 Internal conflicts fade out and self-esteem grows.
 All this makes it easier to handle the stresses of life with adult skills and strengths.
 To learn more, click on the video link below.

 Do your clients struggle to manage painful emotions?

 Four pages give step-by-step instructions for 4 powerful ego-state interventions that will help you prepare clients to manage their emotions when they get triggered.

-Type your name and email address below, and you’ll receive this handout
+Type your name and email address below to receive this handout in a few minutes.

 * By joining the mailing list you agree to receiving email notices of new DNMS products and training events.

 Click below for a table that outlines key similarities and differences between the DNMS and IFS.